manishkumarsingh2302/JavaScript/js.md

    Q)write a program to add two number using function   5
    \\querySelector use to target partyculer element  using without index
 //array is a collection of multiple  type of data in java script
+// add or romove   le liye js me splice ka use karte hai
+//slice we use romove elament in back side